The coconut provides a nutritious source of

 Coconut is highly nutritious and rich in fiber,

 vitamins, and minerals.
 It is classified as a "functional food" because

 it provides many health benefits beyond its nutritional content.
 Coconut

-oil is of special interest because it possesses healing properties far beyond that of any
+oil is of special interest because it possesses healing properties far beyond

-Asian and Pacific populations.
+among Asian and Pacific populations.
 Pacific Islanders consider coconut

 oil to be the cure for all illness.
 The coconut palm is so highly valued

-by them as both a source of food and medicine that it is called "The
+by them as both a source of food and medicine that it is called "The Tree

-secrets to coconut's amazing healing powers.
+to coconut's amazing healing powers.

 Coconut In Traditional Medicine

-People from many diverse cultures, languages, religions, and races
+People from many diverse cultures, languages, religions,

-of both food and medicine.
+source of both food and medicine.
 Wherever the coconut palm grows the people

 have learned of its importance as a effective medicine.
 For thousands of